Back to all blogs

 May 22, 2026

 The subject of affordability has been in the news a lot lately.
-It’s also been on the minds of everyone doing the work of financial aid.
-If you look for financial aid or tuition assistance on most independent schools’ websites, you’ll find it sitting under “Admissions” with a heading somewhere along the lines of “Tuition and Affordability.”
-You’re likely to see language about the school’s commitment to making their tuition “affordable” for families at a broad range of income levels, and all families are encouraged to apply.
+It’s also been on the minds of everyone doing the work of financial aid!
+If you look for financial aid or tuition assistance on most schools’ websites, under the “Admissions” heading you may see a link for “Tuition and Affordability”.
+You’re likely to see language about the school’s commitment to make their tuition “affordable” for families at a broad range of income levels, along with assurances that all families are encouraged to apply for financial aid if they have concerns about “affordability”.

 What Families Think They Can Pay

-The percent values in the chart show how each median offer (at the top of each column) relates to the upper limit of that income band.
-A median offer of $3,000 from families earning $49,999 or less represents 6% of their income.
-A median offer of $20,000 from families earning between $450,000 and $499,999 represents just 4% of theirs.
+The percentage values in the columns show how the offer (at the top of the column) relates to the upper limit of that particular income band, so $3,000 represents 6% of $49,999 and $5,000 represents 5% of $99,999 etc. Notice how the percentages trend downwards as we go up the income scale.
+The median offer for families making $49,999 or less represents 6% of their income, but the median offer for parents making between $450,000 - $499,999 represents only 4% of theirs.

 Affordability is Inherently Subjective

-The definition of affordability is “the quality of being affordable, or believed to be within one’s financial means.”
-This definition, then, is inherently subjective.
-One of the first things you realize when you start to work in the realm of financial aid is that people have very different beliefs about what is and is not within their financial means.
+One of the first things you realize when you start to work in the realm of financial aid is that people have very different ideas about what is and is not within their financial means.
+This aligns with the precise definition of affordability – the quality of being affordable, or believed to be within one’s financial means.

 When families talk about affordability, they’re usually talking about things getting more expensive relative to what they earn or what they have.
 That’s a reasonable way to think about it, and the data backs up the concern.